chikin-4x/eon-bulk-recovery/README.md

 #### 1. Bootstrap Fails - IAM Permission Denied

-**Cause**: Cross-account role doesn't have sufficient permissions

-**Solution**: Verify the cross-account role has CloudFormation, IAM, RDS, and KMS permissions
+**Cause**: Cannot assume cross-account role in restore account

+**Solutions**:
+- **If using AWS Organizations**: Ensure the application is deployed in the Organization Management Account and the restore account is a member of the organization
+- **If using manual role**: Verify the cross-account role exists and has the correct trust policy allowing the Lambda execution role to assume it
+- Check CloudWatch Logs for the specific error message

 #### 2. Connect Account Fails - 404 Not Found